-As advertised in a previous article, LeDap intends to put the small dishes in the big ones and change the dimension of the padel.
+As advertised in a previous article, LeDap intends to pull out all the stops and change the dimension of padel.

 90 centers… and more than 600 courts

-Beyond its objective which is of course to develop the padel in a structural and efficient manner, LeDap sees things big for the future.
-With the acquisition of more than 90 centers of padel dispatched between Austria, Estonia, Poland and Scandinavia (Sweden, Denmark, Finland, Norway), the number of sites concerned is important since there are no less than 600 in total.
+Beyond its objective which is of course to develop padel in a structural and efficient manner, LeDap sees big things for the future.
+With the acquisition of more than 90 padel centers spread between Austria, Estonia, Poland and Scandinavia (Sweden, Denmark, Finland, Norway), the number of sites concerned is important since there are no less than 600 in total.

 But that's not all : by the end of 2022, LeDap plans to own more than 200 centers and operate more than 1 courts.
 A colossal ambition with colossal means, because LeDap can rely on the investment fund of Triton called the “Bottom V” (capitalized at more than 5 billion euros), which will not hesitate to put its hand in its pocket to promote and accelerate the emancipation of LeDap and the development of padel in Europe and then throughout the world.